Introduction

 Tumor Cells-Educated NK Cells Shift Toward Tumor-Promoting Status Depends on Cell-to-Cell Interaction

-Further, another colon cancer cell line, DLD-1, was chosen to evaluate the effect of the supernatant in the different co-culture groups.
-DLD-1 cells in the CNS group did not undergo a prominent increase in proliferation, as HCT-116 and CCK-8 assays showed a minimal proliferation of colon cells in the MNS group (Fig. S7A-C).
+Additionally, another colon cancer cell line, DLD-1 was chosen to evaluate the effect of the supernatant in the different co-culture groups.
+DLD-1 cells in the CNS group did not undergo a prominent increase in proliferation compared to CS group (Fig. S7A-C).
 The same results were obtained for their migration and invasion (Fig. S7D-F).
-However, no such cell functional changes were induced in the CNS group (Fig. S7G-L).
+Similarly, no such cell functional changes were induced in the CNS group compared to SNS and MNS groups (Fig. S7G-L).

 Resting NK-induced Colon Cancer Malignant Phenotype Promotion Depends on SCF Release